Notary costs for a mortgage in the Netherlands (2026)

 To recap the key points about notary costs for your mortgage:

-• Variable factors: Property value, location, mortgage complexity, and notary office
+• Variable factors: property value, location, mortgage complexity, and notary office (rates are free-market)

-• Save money: Compare multiple notaries, bundle services, and book early
+• Save money: compare multiple notaries, bundle the transfer and mortgage at one office, and book early

 Remember, while notary costs are an unavoidable expense when buying a house with a mortgage in the Netherlands, choosing the right notary and understanding the process can help you get the best value for your money.